 The list of topsoil uses is quite extensive.
 It can be used to build gardens, fix lawns and make drainage better.
 No industry standard exists to define topsoil by its contents, so matching new topsoil as closely as possible to existing soil is important to prevent plant-growing problems.
 Before you purchase a load or tear open a bag of topsoil, check with the seller to learn its ingredients.

 The topsoil that is sold in bulk is usually from the top 5 to 6 inches of soil scraped from Earth's surface.
 So what bulk topsoil is made up of depends on where it was taken and whether or not the supplier supplemented it with other materials.
 It may or may not have had fertilizer, lime and organic matter added.
 Whether it is made of primarily sandy or clayey soil, or contains considerable amounts of weed seeds, depends on where it was scraped.
-In comparison, bagged topsoil has had fertilizer, lime and organic matter added.
+In comparison, bagged topsoil often has had fertilizer, lime and organic matter added.

 Create a Plant Bed

-Topsoil can be used to make a garden by spreading a 2-inch-thick layer of it onto a selected area then mixing it thoroughly with the existing soil to a depth of about 4 inches.
-Because there may be a big difference between topsoil and your garden soil, mixing it with the top 4 inches of your soil creates a transition layer that prevents drainage problems between the two soil types.
+Topsoil can be used to make a garden by spreading a 2-inch-thick layer of it onto a selected area then mixing it thoroughly with the existing soil to a depth of about 6 inches.
+Because there may be a big difference between topsoil and your garden soil, mixing it with the top 6 inches of your soil creates a transition layer for new plantings.

 Repair Lawn Damage